Banking Platform Implementation Guide - Switch Kit

 - Getting Started - Implementation overview.

-- Deposit Switch - Deposit Switch product overview.
+- Switch Kit - Switch Kit product overview.

 - Platform Overview - Overview of how you'll work with the Pinwheel platform.